Jennifer Lai, MD

 Dr. Jennifer C. Lai is a general and transplant hepatologist who specializes in caring for patients with chronic viral hepatitis, autoimmune disorders, and cirrhosis, particularly those awaiting liver transplantation.

-In addition to her clinical practice, she is actively engaged in patient-oriented clinical research within three major themes:
+In addition to her clinical practice, she is actively engaged in patient-oriented clinical research within three major areas:

-1) the application of core principles of geriatrics, such as frailty, disability, palliative care, multi-morbidity, to patients with cirrhosis and liver transplant patients,
+1) integrating core principles of geriatrics (e.g., frailty, disability, palliative care, multi-morbidity) to patients with cirrhosis,

 2) investigating disparities in organ allocation and distribution, and

-Dr. Lai is the principal investigator for the NIH-funded Functional Assessment in Liver Transplant (FrAILT) Study which aims to apply measures of frailty and functional status to patients with end-stage liver disease awaiting liver transplantation.
-Her central hypothesis is that applying principles of geriatric assessment to this population can improve our ability to better identify which patients are particularly vulnerable to adverse outcomes before and after liver transplantation.
-Her research lays the groundwork for therapeutic interventions to "pre-habilitate" patients awaiting liver transplantation to improve their outcomes and quality of life.
+Dr. Lai is the principal investigator for the NIH-funded Functional Assessment in Liver Transplantation (FrAILT) Study which aims to apply measures of frailty and functional status to patients with end-stage liver disease awaiting liver transplantation.
+Her central hypothesis is that applying principles of geriatric assessment to this population can improve our ability to identify patients who are vulnerable to adverse transplant outcomes.
+Her research lays the groundwork for therapeutic interventions aimed at "pre-habilitating" patients awaiting liver transplantation to improve their outcomes and quality of life.